Diagnosis

 • Tobacco use makes treatment less effective.

-• Tobacco use makes it harder for your body to heal after surgery.
+• Tobacco use makes it harder for the body to heal after surgery.

-• Tobacco use increases your risk of a cancer recurrence and of getting another cancer in the future.
+• Tobacco use increases the risk of a cancer recurrence and of getting another cancer in the future.

 Quitting smoking or chewing can be very difficult.
 And it's that much harder when you're trying to cope with a stressful situation, such as a cancer diagnosis and treatment.
-Your doctor can discuss all of your options, including medications, nicotine replacement products and counseling.
+Talk with your healthcare team about your options.
+This might include medicines, nicotine replacement products and counseling.

 Quit drinking alcohol